enthought/enaml/_sources/tech_ref/enaml_file.txt

     :language: python

-Looking at this example, you will see that an Enaml file consists of one or more ``defn`` blocks containing a widget tree that describes the layout of that part of the UI.
+Looking at this example, you will see that an Enaml file consists of one or more ``enamldef`` blocks containing a widget tree that describes the layout of that part of the UI.
 The widgets have attributes which are bound to expressions in various ways, allowing simple reactivity.
 Widgets can be assigned names using the ``->`` operator and then their attributes are available to other parts of the UI.

 On the Python side, the Enaml code can be imported using a ``with`` statement to add the Enaml import hooks.
-The ``defn`` blocks are then available as module-level functions that can be called normally from Python code.
-Building the UI is then a matter of calling an Enaml ``defn`` to build the view, and then calling ``show()`` on the view to display it and start the application event loop.
+The ``enamldef`` blocks are then available as module-level functions that can be called normally from Python code.
+Building the UI is then a matter of calling an Enaml ``enamldef`` to build the view, and then calling ``show()`` on the view to display it and start the application event loop.
-The parameters passed in to the Enaml ``defn`` block from the Python side can be any Python or Enaml objects that would make sense to use within the Enaml code.
+The parameters passed in to the Enaml ``enamldef`` block from the Python side can be any Python or Enaml objects that would make sense to use within the Enaml code.
 For example, if you use an attribute of an object in the Enaml code, then passing an object without that attribute will raise an ``AttributeError`` just as if you